jaopdc11/spotify-sorter/README.md

     python main.py
     ```

-5. Enter the playlist ID when prompted, and the script will reorder the playlist for you.
+5. Enter the playlist URL when prompted, and choose a sorting option to reorder the playlist.

 ## Usage